TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 Considering Security Design later in the lifecycle, means you're lagging behind.
 Security Analysis,especially the Static Analysis Security testing (SAST),for analysing it from inside out,--> its code, structure, misconfigurations and vulnerabilities, must be ingrained in the initial pre-commit stages of the pipeline, This helps identify potential security issues in the beginning itself.

-#### This ingrains an essence of Shift-Left Security, "Baking In" Security in the CI/CD Workflows itself.
+#### This ingrains an essence of Shift-Left Security, "Baking In Security" in the CI/CD Workflows itself.